shadadu/OptimalFacilityLocation/README.md

 and algorithms to help inform and determine shop locations.

 This open-source (MIT License) project intends to replicate the data analysis and algorithmic processes that help inform shop locations.
-For starters, determining shop location demands some economics and econometrics, with some help from machine learning.
-We look forward to sharing the data and code as we research and implement the application.
+We look forward to sharing the data and code.

+# Modeling

+Ideally, this is a regression problem where we have the dependent variable as as the optimal location coordinates (GPS, Geolocation) and the explanatory variables or predictors include relevant radius demographics, income levels of potential customers, competitive retailer factors, target revenue, location amenities (i.e., other businesses or social locations that affect traffic via spillover effects), etc. Practically though, we can achieve this prediction by also devising a regression model where these factors predict the expected revenue for each location.
+Then, given a list of candidate locations, we can simply run inference on the trained model and select the best location as that with the best predicted revenue.

 # References andLiterature Review